-A comprehensive network of Axis network cameras was installed.
-Five AXIS 221 cameras cover the entrances to the premises.
-The cameras provide high quality images under all lighting conditions, capturing images at gate control points, using Power over Ethernet (PoE).
-Not only do they record activity at the gates, but they also capture images of all registration plates.
+A comprehensive network of Axis Network Cameras was installed.
+Five AXIS 221 Network Cameras cover the entrances to the premises.
+The cameras provide high quality images under all lighting conditions, capturing images at gate control points, using Power over Ethernet (POE).
+Not only do they record activity at the gates, but they also capture crystal clear images of all registration plates.

 Monitoring and control

 In the security ops room Milestone Smart Client has been installed on one monitor, providing 64 views.
 A click of a button shifts the view to selected floors and can also provide full screen views.
 The second monitor is directly linked to the cameras, giving more clarity as the software talks directly to the camera in realtime.
 The system switches cameras at 3 second intervals.
 A button allows users to see the view of any chosen camera on the system.
 An Impro access control transaction viewer provides images of people clocking in and out.

 As the system was introduced at the hospital’s planning stage, no history of activity is available to monitor the efficiency of the system.
 The cameras also serve as management tools allowing them to investigate incidents or monitor the activities of contractors on site.

 Images are recorded at 4cif resolution at 8 frames per second and footage is retained for 30 days.
 This places huge demands on storage, but a 4 TB storage system copes adequately.